ivanleomk/ivanleomk.github.io/docs/blog/posts/building-voice-with-eleven-labs.md

   - ivanleomk
 ---

-# Building Voice Applications with 11Labs Agents
+# Building Voice Applications with ElevenLabs Agents

 Voice-based AI applications represent the next frontier in customer service training, offering a more natural and effective alternative to traditional methods.
 They create consistent, risk-free practice environments where trainees can master complex interactions before facing real customers.